Carlangelomikhael/Blockchain-DEV-ISS/README.md

 ### OVERVIEW
 ------------
 [classes.py](https://github.com/Carlangelomikhael/Blockchain-Dev-Iss/blob/main/classes.py) is the main file, it contains all the **Blockchain's** elements as Classes (Block,Transaction,Input,Output) in addition to that it contains the Wallet, ObjectDesc and Database Classes.
-* The **Block** Class contains 2 main methods: The **computeHash** function that calculates the hash of the current block instance and the **mine** function that utilizes the former function to reach thetarget nonce of the block.
+* The **Block** Class contains 2 main methods: The **computeHash** function that calculates the hash of the current block instance and the **mine** function that utilizes the former function to reach the target nonce of the block.
 * The **Transaction** Class contains 2 main methods: The **computeTxId** function that calculates the transaction id of the current transaction instance and the **calculateFees** function that calculates the fees of the transaction.
 * The **Input** and **Output** Classes have no methods, they are stored in the transaction instance and represents the inputs and outputs of the transaction.
 * The **Wallet** Class has several methods, the main ones are: The **balance** function that calculates the wallet's balance, the **constructTx** and **constructCoinbaseTx** functions that constructs 2 different types of transactions ( a normal peer-2-peer transaction and a reward transaction for the miner respectively) and the **sign** function that provides a private key signature.